Oct 28, 2025

 The issuer of a returned check is subject to a service charge of $50.

-Financial Aid Funds Disbursement Policy
+Financial Aid Funds Disbursement Process

 Quarterly disbursements for Federal Subsidized & Unsubsidized Loans, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Georgia Tuition Equalization Grant (GTG) will begin the week before classes begin.